16 Day Best of China & Hong Kong (2014-2015)

 Guilin's inspiring sceneries

 A beautiful day waits!
-You take a scenic motor coach ride through the countryside, past lush green fields and rice paddies.
-Arrive at a local village and embark on a memorable Li River cruise.
-The 40-mile trip has countless twists and turns.
-The scenery is reminiscent of classical Chinese landscapes — bamboo groves, sleepy villages, fishermen on bamboo rafts, cormorants, water buffalo, soaring karst pinnacles and mist shrouded peaks... your cruise concludes at the famed Yangshuo, a small town, amidst a haunting and surreal setting.
-Enjoy an exploration at this fascinating town.
+After breakfast, you take a scenic ride through the countryside, passing lush green fields and rice paddies, to reach the Bamboo River pier, where you embark on a memorable cruise down the picturesque Li River.
+The 40-mile trip has countless twists and turns and the scenery is reminiscent of classical Chinese landscapes—bamboo groves, sleepy villages, fishermen on bamboo rafts, cormorants, water buffalo, soaring karst pinnacles and mist shrouded peaks... your cruise concludes at Yangshuo, a rural town, amidst a haunting and surreal setting.

 Cruise Li River and soak in its beauty